BarkleyREI/Front-End-Coding-Standards/docs/javascript.md

 ````

 - Only use jQuery plugins or JavaScript solutions if the problem requires it.
-- Do not use JS if CSS is applicable
+- Do not use JS if CSS is applicable.
 - Do not use polyfills for non-essential features.
 It is okay if these features are non-existant or degraded on older browsers.

+## IDs vs Class Names

+Always use IDs for targeting a specific section with jQuery or JavaScript.

+If you must use class names (for repeating elements or large groups of items), use .js- as a naming convention.

+e.g. .js-save-favorite

+Do not use .js- class names in CSS.
+Create a seperate class name to target with CSS.
+- In our example, you could use .save-favorite and .js-save-favorite.
+This describes your intent to another coder/dev.

 ## JSHint